tigranb2/gus-automation/README.md

 . compile.sh
 ```
 - Pass in ``open-loop-client`` as the first argument to compile the open-loop-client versions
-### gryffFig11.json
-This experiment checks tail-at-scale latency.
-For pineapple, delete the client binary file and rename clientnew to client.
-Use gryff and pineapple protocols only.

 ### RMWFig6.json
 For this experiment, use the open-loop client version of the protocols.
 Visit each protocol's directory and checkout the ``open-loop-client`` branch.
 Remember to run the ``compile.sh`` in each protocol's directory after each branch change to recompile the protocol binaries.